jimhigson/oboe.js/writing/main/2_Introduction.md

 maintained, albeit punctuated with pauses whenever new content is loaded.
-For the programmers working on this presentation layer there is a tradeoff between sporadically requesting many tweets, yielding long, infrequent delays and frequently requesting a little, giving an interface which stutters momentarily but often.
+For the programmers working on this presentation layer there is a tradeoff between sporadically requesting many tweets, yielding long, infrequent delays and frequently requesting a few, giving an interface which stutters momentarily but often.

 I propose that progressive loading could render this tradeoff